FREQUENTLY ASKED QUESTIONS

 A self-move is considered an exception and is subject to formal NRC approval in advance of the move.
-Be sure to keep all itemized documentation and receipts, which we will need to reimburse you.
+Be sure to keep all documentation and itemized receipts, which we will need to reimburse you.

 Insurance and Stipend Payments

 When will my stipend begin?